koronkowy/Threaty/README.md

 ## 📥 How to Submit a Position

+> **Note:** Links from job sites like LinkedIn, Monster, ZipRecruiter, Indeed, Jobleads, or Glassdoor are unable to be parsed due to parsing being blocked by those aggregation website.
+Please find the direct job posting or the URL will not be able to be submitted.
+This is not likely to change because of the nature of these sites and their restriction on being accessed by something like a parser.

 To add a new role to the board, follow these three simple steps:

 1. **Open an Issue:** Navigate to the [GitHub Issues](https://github.com/koronkowy/Threaty/issues) tab and click "New issue." *Note: You can title the issue anything you want; it does not affect the submission.*